Odvar Nordli: Prime Minister of Norway

-Post-Prime Minister career
+Later career

 After retiring as prime minister in 1981, he was elected vice president of the Storting.
 He served as vice president until 1985.

 His career ended with the post of County Governor of Hedmark, which he held from 1981 until his retirement in 1993.
 He was also a member of the Norwegian Nobel Committee from 1985 to 1993.

 After retiring, Nordli had a number of books published which included autobiographical writings and lighter stories about politics, daily life and nature.

 Personal life

-Nordli met his wife Marit Haraseth (born 28 April 1931) in Hedmark Labour Youth.
-They married in 1953, had two daughters and lived in Stange.
+Nordli met his wife Marit Haraseth (27 April 1932–3 October 2010) during a Hedmark divisional committee Labour Party youth wing meet.
+They married in 1953, had two daughters and lived in Stange until their respective deaths in 2010 and 2018.

 Nordli died on 9 January 2018 of prostate cancer in Oslo at the age of 90.
 His state funeral was held on 19 January 2018.